What is a Root Protection Area and what does it mean?

 Sometimes the fungi can be seen as the fruit bodies which appear beyond any calculated root area extent.
 Even then the extent of the mycorrhizal fungi is not clear, as fruit bodies are produced some way back from the front of the hyphal system.

 Trees put enormous demands on their underground support systems.
 Roots and their associated mycorrhizal fungi supply nutrients and water to the tree.
 During transpiration, trees need many litres of water on a daily basis – as much as 220 litres for an oak tree in summer.

 Bigger root protection areas are needed

-Along with the Ancient Tree Forum, we have always proposed an area greater than the exsisting for very special ancient and other veteran trees.
+Along with the Ancient Tree Forum, we have always proposed an area greater than the existing RPA for very special ancient and veteran trees.
 For very important trees this would be calculated as an area with a radius which is 15 times the diameter of the tree at breast height which is not capped, or 2 metres beyond the crown whichever is the greater.

 More recently, there has been a discussion of using non-invasive root radar and root tomography to establish the extent and condition of ancient tree roots so as to be sure the RPA is minimising the impacts to these trees in particular.

 Protecting trees and woods